idle-binary/principles-of-web-accessibility/README.md

 They say form should follow function.
 But most organizations design first and develop second.
 The design phase consists of graphical ideation and leaves too many implementation questions unanswered.
 Often it is impossible to adapt the design effectively—least of all for accessibility.
 Drag-and-drop interfaces need to be operable by keyboard.
 This means buttons need to be provided.
 Those buttons will need to appear in the form we call the “design”.
 Accessibility specialists must be included in high-level design, because form must follow function and the function must be accessible.

+## Use your words

+A considerable proportion of web accessibility is about providing text labels.
+Buttons, links, and inputs must all have labels, of course.
+But page titles and headings are also important types of label.
+Including a label may placate an automated accessibility testing rig, but the label’s wording makes the real difference.
+Good writing cannot be automated.
+Artificial Intelligence cannot anticipate your intent.
+You need to learn to write and edit.

 ## Tools are not identities

 Disability is no more uniform than ability.
 Different screen reader users use different screen reader software in different ways for different reasons in different circumstances to meet different needs and preferences.
 That is, if they are using screen reader software at all.
 There is no persona that can adequately exemplify a screen reader user or their behaviour.
 So you don’t design for screen reader users (or any other fictionalized homogenous group).
 Instead, you design to support the capabilites of screen reader software.
 People cannot—and should not—be quantified, but inputs and outputs can and should be.